-Even though it can be hard to let go of the beautiful summer season, the fall season in Kansas City is perfect for keeping your windows open and letting in the fresh air that was likely too humid a few weeks ago.
+Even though it can be hard to let go of the beautiful summer season, the fall season in Overland Park is perfect for keeping your windows open and letting in the fresh air that was likely too humid a few weeks ago.
 The fall is a eventful time—children go back to school, yard work and house cleaning increases—but there’s one task that you won’t want to forget on your to-do list: washing and/or taking off your window screens for the colder months.

 Window screens are really important in the summer months for blocking heat, keeping your windows open without letting in debris, and also working to help keep your home energy efficient.
 However, in the fall months, windows screens play a different role in your home’s energy efficiency and might be better removed from your windows.
 Here’s a few reasons you may want to remove your screens:

 - Letting in more natural light—Window screens are an additional barrier for much wanted natural light through the dreary winter days.
 Eliminating your window screens will allow for that much more light to fill your home.